-Medford Water directly serves more than 30,000 customers inside the city of Medford, and some outside customers such as residents and businesses in White City.
-Additionally, we supply water to another 14,000 customers through wholesale sales to the cities of Central Point, Eagle Point, Jacksonville, Phoenix and Talent, and also serve two domestic water districts, which contract with us for operation and maintenance of their systems in addition to purchasing water.
+Medford Water directly serves customers inside the city of Medford, and some customers outside Medford, such as residents and businesses in White City.
+Additionally, we supply water via wholesale sales to the cities of Central Point, Eagle Point, Jacksonville, Phoenix and Talent, and also serve two domestic water districts, which contract with us for operation and maintenance of their systems in addition to purchasing water.

 Daily water production averages approximately 24 million gallons per day (mgd), ranging from around 17 mgd during winter months to more than 60 mgd on peak summer days.